TRUMP x LEO! (Or, the Shape of a Manufactured Squabble)

 What we are witnessing and going bananas over online is not organic conflict.
 This is a binary trap, carefully staged and rapidly deployed, conditioning the observer to react rather than reflect, to choose rather than discern, and most sadly, punish instead of pray.

-This is a psyop, my friends.
-And we know this because of the fact that we are even being fed it.
-It is the Revelation of the Method that we somehow realize this after the fact every single time….
+This is a psyop.
+And we know this because of the mere fact that we are even being shown and fed it like we havenโt eaten in forty days.
+It is called the insidious Revelation of the Method, that we somehow realize all of this only after the fact every single timeโฆ.

-And yet fall for the next one every single time.
+And yet fall for the next one the looks stunningly similar to itโevery single time.

 RELATED